 In the more rural parts of the country, you may also be surprised by what constitutes a settlement.
 Even very small villages and hamlets are frequently provided with defined settlement limits within which new housebuilding is allowed.
 This is more likely to be the case if the settlement contains services and facilities such as shops, schools and pavements.

 If there is no national or local policy support for your rural housing project, all is not necessarily lost.
 Whilst the location of your site is likely to be considered a negative impact, you could still overcome this by securing enough positive impacts to tilt the planning balance back in your favour.
 You can find out more about the planning balance and some of the common positive and negative impacts associated with new housebuilding below.

-Every Local Planning Authority in the UK (that’s normally your local council) is strictly required to demonstrate a minimum five-year housing land supply at all times.
+Every local council in the UK is strictly required to demonstrate a minimum five-year housing land supply at all times.
 If a local council doesn’t have a five-year housing land supply, applications for new housing in their area are more likely to be approved.

 Housing land supply

 Local councils must have a stock of “deliverable” housing sites that is large enough to meet at least five years’ worth of their housing need.
 “Deliverable” housing sites are mostly made up of sites that already have planning permission and sites allocated for new housing in the Local Plan.

 The housing need of each local council is typically calculated using national household growth projections (based on expected new births, deaths, migration etc.).
 These figures are then adjusted using a set methodology to provide as accurate a measurement of local need as possible.